Australia's Incitec Pivot continues to pursue fertiliser business sale

-Sept 11 (Reuters) - Australia's Incitec Pivot IPL.AX said on Monday it continues to pursue a potential sale of its fertiliser business while flagging lower earnings for its fertiliser distribution segment.
+Sept 11 (Reuters) - Australia's Incitec Pivot IPL.AX on Monday said it continues to pursue a potential sale of its fertiliser business, and flagged lower earnings for its distribution segment.

-The company was previously in talks with Indonesian company PT Pupuk Kalimantan Timur for the sale of its fertiliser arm, Reuters had reported citing a source.
+The company was in talks with Indonesian firm PT Pupuk Kalimantan Timur for the sale of the fertiliser arm, Reuters had previously reported.

+However, Incitec did not disclose names of any potential buyers but said that the discussions were "confidential."

+It declined to comment on whether a deal with Pupuk Kalimantan Timur was still in the works or not.

 (Reporting by Nausheen Thusoo in Bengaluru; Editing by Subhranshu Sahu)